Looting of the Eastern Mausoleum: Cixi's tomb and the Putuoyu Eastern Ding Mausoleum

 Traveling down the burial chamber passageway, the perpetrators reached the final major obstacle: two heavy yet durable sets of marble gates that now divided the burial chamber and the coffin itself, from the outside world.
 Ignorant of the locking-mechanism of this door, Sun Dianying's men first attempted to hack down and cut at the door with pickaxes and shovels that were on-hand, but to no avail (damage to the doors of which are still visible today).
 Peering in through the narrow slit between these doors revealed that it was barricaded by an angled bar of carved marble that served as the locking mechanism and, knowing that, was then circumvented by having it set backwards to its original position via the combined use of steel wires and thin ropes to serve as a crude pulley-system.

 Damage to the rightmost burial-chamber stone gate caused by initial failed breaching attempt via hand-tools.

 After the gates were bypassed, it was only the vermilion coffin of the Empress Dowager that now stood before them.
-Prying open the coffin lid, the perpetrators were met by a near-incomprehensible, almost other-worldly sight - the embalmed and considerably still well-preserved corpse of Cixi herself, wrapped in three layers of gold brocade and an additional layer of pearl approximately a foot-thick were laid around at the bottom of the coffin.
-On her head wore a Qing imperial red-and-black Phoenix-crown also adorned with pearls, with the largest that topped the crown purportedly, being almost the diameter of that of a robin's egg.
+Prying open the coffin lid, the perpetrators were met by a near-incomprehensible, almost other-worldly sight - the embalmed and still considerably well-preserved corpse of Cixi herself, wrapped in three layers of gold brocade and an additional layer of pearl approximately a foot-thick were laid around at the bottom of the coffin.
+On her head was a Qing imperial red-and-black Phoenix-crown also adorned with pearls, with the largest that topped the crown purportedly, being almost the diameter of a robin's egg.
 In addition to this were jade and tourmaline coral and lotus leaf sculptures respectively, placed at her head and foot.
 Within the coffin surrounding her corpse were also multiple small sculptures of horses, Arhats, Buddhas and Guanyin (Goddess of Mercy) figurines carved of gold, jade, emerald and various other gemstones.
 At either side of her feet were laid carved sculptures of jadeite watermelon slices, oriental fragrant melons, carved Jadeite Cabbage sculptures and multiple gemstone-carved peaches, plums, apricots and dates.
-Encapsulating both the corpse and immense treasure were the four wooden walls of the coffin itself, entirely engraved with multiple golden Sanskrit excerpt passages of the Amitābha and Amitāyus Sutras, that contained blessings for reincarnation and entry into 'The Buddhist Pure Land' - a blissful spiritual place described as having wonderful adornments including jeweled ponds, colorful jeweled lotuses, raining flowers and jeweled trees that 'make the sounds of the Dharma'.
+Encapsulating both the corpse and the immense treasure were the four wooden walls of the coffin itself, entirely engraved with multiple golden Sanskrit excerpt passages of the Amitābha and Amitāyus Sutras, that contained blessings for reincarnation and entry into 'The Buddhist Pure Land' - a blissful spiritual place described as having wonderful adornments including jeweled ponds, colorful jeweled lotuses, raining flowers and jeweled trees that 'make the sounds of the Dharma'.